From ADAS to Sign Language Translation, How Gesture Recognition Disrupts our World

 We have mentioned that our hand gesture recognition model is appearance-based.
 But what does that mean?
 Let’s dwell on the existing approaches to gesture recognition and the differences between them.

-- Appearance-based models use only the general appearance of a hand.
-They extract features, e. g. corners, edges, global descriptors, and compare them with previously learned training images to match the unknown input image with the most similar known one and make a prediction about the hand gesture based on found similarity.
-Appearance-based approaches utilize Machine Learning models of different complexity – from kNN and decision trees to deep neural networks, to classify hand gestures and the final gesture recognition accuracy depends mostly on the quality of dataset used for training and robustness of the ML model.
+Appearance-based models use only the general appearance of a hand.
+They extract required features and compare them with previously learned training images to match the unknown input image with the most similar known one.
+Appearance-based approaches utilize Machine Learning models of different complexity.
+The final gesture recognition accuracy depends mostly on the quality of dataset used for training and robustness of the ML model.

-- Skeletal-based approaches detect the keypoints (joints) of a hand and compute its virtual skeleton.
-Around 20 keypoints can be detected on a hand, just enough to accurately recognize both static and dynamic hand gestures.
+Skeletal-based approaches detect the key points of a hand and compute its virtual skeleton.
+Around 20 key points can be detected on a hand.
+That is just enough to accurately recognize both static and dynamic hand gestures.
 Skeletal representation is now becoming the most common way to perform hand gesture recognition.